Dev-Ritchie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-it creates a scriot that prints hello user with the user name inputed there
+creates a script that add action to the path